World Cup Final: It's The Juggernaut Vs. The New Kid As U.S. Takes On The Netherlands

 This is just the second time the Dutch have played in the World Cup.
 The OranjeLeeuwinnen made it to the round of 16 four years ago and have been ascendant ever since.
 They were the surprise victors of the 2017 European Championships, and they are now beloved by a nation of orange-frocked football fans.

 The Dutch are led by two strong attackers: Lieke Martens and Vivianne Miedema.
-Martens is a gifted winger who was named FIFA's player of the year in 2017, but she's grappling with a toe injury that took her off the field for the team's 1-0 semifinal win over Sweden.
+Martens is a gifted winger who was named FIFA's player of the year in 2017, but she is grappling with a toe injury that took her off the field for the team's 1-0 semifinal win over Sweden.
 Miedema is a standout at Arsenal and, at 22, is already the Netherlands' all-time leading scorer.

 But it will take a lot to overcome the strength and skill of the U.S. Women's National Team.
 As the U.S. has worked and won its way to play for a fourth World Cup title, it has done so with remarkable style and confidence.

-Exhibit A: U.S midfielder Rose Lavelle nutmegging the ball through the legs of England's Millie Bright.
+Exhibit A: U.S. midfielder Rose Lavelle nutmegging the ball through the legs of England's Millie Bright.

 First big chance of the game goes to the @USWNT!— FOX Soccer (@FOXSoccer) July 2, 2019